Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

 \section{Validating Design Choices}

-We next discuss design choices, evaluating them using our datasets: Do we track block state quickly enough to see diurnal changes?
+We next evaluate the algorithm design using our datasets.
+We begin with design decisions: Do we track block states quickly enough to see diurnal changes?
 How accurate is the reconstruction?
 How many blocks do we see, and where are they?
+We then evaluate end-to-end results: do detections and discoveries match reports of real-world WFH\@?